rsdoiel/antenna/archives/2024/north_america_2024.45.md

 date: 2024-11-06, updated: 2024-11-06, from: RAND blog

 Women face invisible barriers to leadership, with biases affecting their advancement.
 Black women encounter dual biases of race and gender, leading to higher turnover and fewer promotions.
-Overcoming these requires recognizing and addressing these systemic challenges for genuine inclusivity.
+Overcoming these barriers requires recognizing and addressing the systemic challenges to genuine inclusivity.

 <br>